baggio-/ProjectEulerOnABAP/README.md

 Hello everyone,

-Here I will be posting solutions using ABAP for Project Euler programming taks - https://projecteuler.net/archives Copy TOP, do the PERFORM p# (where # is the problem number) of the specific problem.
+Here I will be posting solutions using ABAP for Project Euler programming tasks - https://projecteuler.net/archives Copy the TOP and do the PERFORM p# (where # is the problem number) of the specific problem.

-I know solutions are not perfect, as sometimes it goes through unnecessary loops, are not the most optimized ones.
+I know these solutions are far from being perfect, as sometimes it goes through unnecessary loops.

-Please feel free to edit and show me faster ways.
+Please feel free to edit, optimize and show me faster ways.
+(In fact I would very much appreciate such gesture) Peace up!
-Peace!

 p.s.
-Forza Juve & Forza Kairat
+Forza Juve
 p.s.s. with love from Kazakhstan